The Tech I Use

 • Launcher

 T-UI - A launcher that gives a terminal like feel, I'm very spoiled by this launcher that anything else feels like a step backwards.
+T-UI is no longer maintained, I may fork it at some point.

 • Browser